jchristman/PenPal/README.md

 #### Startup

 `startup` - This function takes no arguments but is guaranteed to execute _after_ all other plugins have been loaded and after all core services are running (databases, the GraphQL server, etc).
-This is useful for loading persisted data, as shown in [Plugins/N8n/server/plugin.js](https://github.com/PLEXSolutions/PenPal/blob/master/Plugins/N8n/server/plugin.js#L28) -- this startup hook is used to load all saved webhooks from a database so that N8n workflows can be persisted across runs of PenPal.

 ```js
 hooks: {